xyzslim61/xyzslim61/README.md

-👋 Hi, I’m Cassandra
-I’m interested in software engineering.
-I’m currently learning javascript as a step forward. thank you very much.
+👋 Hi, my name is Cassandra and i’m interested in software engineering.
+I’m currently learning javascript.

 <!---
 xyzslim61/xyzslim61 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.